-- Consider sharing your reflections with your peers Commonwealth Scholars and - ✓ How can you best record your notes and reflections to best suit your own individual style of learning? - ✓ How might you use reflections from this worksheet log in the future to contribute towards learning in other workshops?
+- √ Sharing your reflections with your peers Commonwealth Scholars and others - ✓ How can you record your notes in a way that best supports your individual learning? - ✓ How might you use reflections from this worksheet log in the future to contribute towards learning in other workshops?